jcoray/SolveCube/README.md

 # SolveCube
-A Raspberry Pi controls an Arduino to solve a Rubik's Cube
+A fast Raspberry Pi and Arduino based Rubik's Cube solving robot.

 Created by Jakob Coray and Gabriel Norris